vindvaki/atom-autocomplete-julia/README.md

 ## What it does

-Prefix matching within the context of the current line.
+Fuzzy matching within the context of the current line.

 ## What it doesn't do (yet)

-- Fuzzy matching
-- Matching based on current project
+- Matching using identifiers from the active project

 ## Known issues